 So what does it smell like?
 It was classified as a light, modern floral fragrance for women.

-• Top notes: aldehydes, clary sage, citrus
+• Top notes: aldehydes, clary sage, citrus, jonquil, lily of the valley

-• Base notes: orris, sandalwood, musk, oakmoss
+• Base notes: orris, sandalwood, musk, oakmoss, tonka bean, amber

 Bottles: